Key Takeaways

 Keep branded defense campaigns fully funded well past the point where the trend feels over.

-Reviews collected during the peak take time to post and continue building social proof for weeks afterward, and a listing that maintains steady (not necessarily peak) sales velocity during that window holds far more of its rank gain than one that lets ad spend collapse to zero the moment the video stops trending.
+Reviews collected during the peak keep building social proof for weeks, and a listing that holds steady (not peak) velocity during that window keeps far more of its rank gain than one that lets ad spend collapse the moment the video stops trending.

-A Brand Store refresh or Store Spotlight placement highlighting the viral product also gives shoppers arriving from search or later TikTok mentions a stronger landing experience than the standard product page alone, which helps convert the long tail of traffic a trend generates after its peak.
+A Brand Store refresh or Store Spotlight placement highlighting the viral product also gives shoppers arriving from search a stronger landing experience than the standard product page.

 Common Mistakes Beauty Brands Make After Going Viral on TikTok

-Managing a demand spike well takes a PPC structure that already exists before the spike happens: standing branded defense, a Rule-Based Bidding foundation, and someone watching Search Query Performance daily, not weekly.
+Managing a demand spike well takes a PPC structure that exists before the spike: standing branded defense, a Rule-Based Bidding foundation, and someone watching Search Query Performance daily.

-Brands without that infrastructure in place, or without the internal bandwidth to build and monitor it in real time, are the ones most likely to bring in outside help for the first few weeks of a viral moment, since that early window is when the cost of a mistake is highest and the margin for error is thinnest.
+Brands without that infrastructure, or the bandwidth to run it in real time, are the ones most likely to bring in outside help for the first few weeks, when the cost of a mistake is highest.

-At Amplivus, this is the exact moment most beauty brands call us.
-Not because they need someone to explain what Amazon PPC is, but because a video took off on Tuesday and by Thursday they are watching a competitor bid on their own product name while their inventory dashboard says nine days of cover.
+As a specialist Amazon PPC agency, this is the exact moment most beauty brands call Amplivus: a video took off on Tuesday and by Thursday a competitor is bidding on their product name while the inventory dashboard says nine days of cover.

 Authoritative Resources